Joe's Scarecrow Village: 1986 Massacre

 At the end of the 1986 season on the eve of Armistice Day, Joe's Scarecrow Village was vandalized in what Delaney called the 1986 Massacre.
 45 of the 46 scarecrows were destroyed—broken and cut apart.
 Delaney named the only remaining scarecrow "Rory" and dubbed him the lone survivor of the massacre.
 Delaney wrote an article, in the voice of Rory asking people to help repair the scarecrow village.
 The article was published in a local newspaper and Delaney received an outpouring of support including donations of old clothing and financial contributions.
 A teacher in British Columbia put on a play about Joe's Scarecrows to raise money for the restoration.
-The following season Delaney rebuilt the scarecrow village which grew to over 100 scarecrows.
+The following season Delaney rebuilt the scarecrow village, which grew to over 100 scarecrows.

 In popular culture

-Joe's Scarecrows was featured on episode 1 of the ITV program Billy Connolly: Journey to the Edge of the World in which Billy Connolly plays the banjo with the scarecrows and is surprised with a scarecrow made in his likeness.
+Joe's Scarecrows was featured on episode 1 of the ITV program Billy Connolly: Journey to the Edge of the World in which Billy Connolly plays the banjo with the scarecrows and is surprised by a scarecrow made in his likeness.
 The attraction was also profiled in Bill Richardson's Scorned and Beloved: Dead of Winter Meetings with Canadian Eccentrics (1997) ISBN 0-676-97079-6.
-The 1994 documentary Lawn and Order featured Joe's Scarecrows.
+The 1994 documentary Lawn and Order also featured Joe's Scarecrows.